wp-plugins/wp-fastest-cache/readme.txt

 == Changelog ==

 = 0.8.2.5 =
-* to prevent converting style rules to link
+* to prevent converting style rules to link more than once
 * to clear cache after admin writes a comment
 * to clear cache if comment has not ben manually approved
 * to disable minute and hour when hourly is selected